01 January Topics

 January 25: Moscow University – In 1755, Moscow University was established.

-Rebellion – Shays’s Rebellion attacked an arsenal.
+Rebellion – In 1787, Shays’s Rebellion attacked an arsenal.

 Payola - In 1960, punishments for those involved in the payola scandal were issued.